 We highlight interesting things that people disagree about.
 We warn about possible factual errors and helps people realize when they, or other people, might be wrong.

 The most interesting comments are shown first, and they get indexed by search engines like Google and Bing (rather than some random early comments).

 Both flat and threaded

 Usually you have to choose between a flat and a threaded layout.
-But Debiki is a hybrid flat-threaded system: if you reply to many people with one single comment (simply click many Reply buttons), we revert to a flat layout, for that particular reply.
+But Debiki is a hybrid flat-threaded system: we don't indent replies unless needed, and if you reply to many people with one single comment (simply click many Reply buttons), we revert to a flat layout, for that particular reply.

 Search that works well

 Debiki uses a dedicated full-text-search database (ElasticSearch) for good search results.

 Log in with Google, Facebook, Yahoo